 How many terms can a Russian President be elected and how long is each term?
 Example: in the United States maximum 2 terms 4 years a piece for a total of 8 years.

 I believe it is also two, but there was a move by Putin to have that changed a while back.
 Judging by the following quote, it appears he didn’t succeed.

-Asked to comment on the Renaissance report, political commentator Dmitry Badovsky of the Institute of Social Systems told Vedomosti on 6 September that a status-quo president is almost certain since he believes Putin intends to return to power in 2012.
+Asked to comment on the Renaissance report, political commentator Dmitry Badovsky of the Institute of Social Systems told Vedomosti on that a status-quo president is almost certain.
 However, he said the “pause” between Putin terms could be filled by some unpopular but necessary reforms that must be carried out in a way that does not harm Putin’s personal popularity.

-Unlike the US, judging by the above quote, Putin can then run for election again in 4 years.
+That was actually done when Medvedev became a “temporary” president, and then Putin ran for election again in 4 years.
 I don’t know if that’s possible in the USA…

 What do you think?
 Answer below!